Healthdirect Free Australian health advice you can count on.

 Can uterine cancer be prevented?

-Because the cause of uterine cancer is not known, there are no prevention strategies.
-But you can manage your risk factors.
+Because the cause of uterine cancer is not known, there are no specific prevention strategies.

 The use of some oral contraceptive pills can also reduce the risk of having cancer of the uterus.